-Professor Nelson received his PhD in Applied Mathematics from the University of Washington in 1998.
-He spent time at the University of Minnesota and Duke University before working as a tenure-track Assistant Professor in Mathematics at the University of Michigan and then as a Research Professor in Bioinformatics and Computational Biology at UM.
+Professor Nelson received his PhD in applied mathematics from the University of Washington in 1998.
+He spent time at the University of Minnesota and Duke University before working as a tenure-track assistant professor in mathematics at the University of Michigan and then as a research professor in Bioinformatics and Computational Biology at U-M.

-He received a Career Award from the Burroughs Wellcome Fund in 2003 for his work on Mathematical Modeling of HIV, was awarded a $900,000 NSF UBM award in 2006 for developing an undergraduate program in Mathematical Biology at UM.
-He is now interested in developing similar undergraduate programs at Lawrence Tech in Applied Mathematics and Math Biology.
+Nelson received a "Career Award" from the Burroughs Wellcome Fund in 2003 for his work on Mathematical Modeling of HIV.
+He was awarded a $900,000 National Science Foundation UBM award in 2006 for developing an undergraduate program in mathematical biology at U-M. He is now interested in developing similar undergraduate programs at Lawrence Tech in applied mathematics and math biology.

-Personally, he is happily married to Dr. Trachette Jackson and has two wonderful boys, Joshua and Noah.
+He is happily married to Dr. Trachette Jackson and has two wonderful boys, Joshua and Noah.
 His hobbies include both coaching and playing baseball and cooking.